seqan/chopper/README.md

 #FILES	BIN_INDICES	NUMBER_OF_BINS
 ```

-Each line corresponds to one IBF in the hierarchy, identifying the maximum technical bin, maximal in it's kmer content.
+Each line corresponds to one IBF in the hierarchy, identifying the maximum technical bin, maximal in its k-mer content.
 This information is needed to compute the size of each IBF when building the HIBF.

 Details: